gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 After both Git and Git LFS are installed, verify that they are on your path either by running the commands above or by checking your path in the terminal.

 <div class='callout callout--success'>
-    <p><strong>Note:</strong> If GitKraken Client still cannot find Git or Git LFS, the terminal or CMD may be using a different path than the system or user path.
+    <p><strong>Note:</strong> If GitKraken Desktop still cannot find Git or Git LFS, the terminal or CMD may be using a different path than the system or user path.
 For example, on OSX applications launched from the GUI have a different path than those launched from the terminal.</p>
 </div>

 On OSX and Linux, you can run the following command to see the location of Git LFS on the path: